ArekHalpern/personal-editor/prd.md

    ✅ shadcn UI components
    ⏳ OpenAI (or similar) for AI-based enhancements

-   The goal is to deliver a modern, minimal design text editor that seamlessly edits and previews HTML/JSON content, uses AI features for suggested improvements, and keeps everything in a single local file if the user chooses.
+   The goal is to deliver a modern, minimal design text editor that seamlessly edits and previews HTML content, uses AI features for suggested improvements, and keeps everything in a single local file if the user chooses.

 ---